 Yes, Harvard.
 Isn’t that everyone’s first association when they think of Lin?
 I suppose that’s the case in Boston.

 Even Lin questions how long this will last.

 “People are always saying, ‘He’s only started twenty-five games, there’s so many uncertainties.’
 And I agree.
 I totally agree.
 I don’t know how my next season’s going to turn out.
-The things that I struggled with before last year, I’m going to
+The things that I struggled with before last year, I’m

 If I was a player, coach, owner or GM, I’m not sure I’d want my team to be part of an all-access show.
 I’d find it too intrusive.